Trump Gold Card Program: What High-Net-Worth Applicants Must Prepare

 Trump Gold Card consultations cover:

-- Timeline from petition filing through green card receipt
+• Timeline from petition filing through gold card receipt

 Our immigration lawyers meet with clients at our offices or by video conference.

 Contact Harvey Law Group now to begin preparation.
-Early documentation assembly positions you to file immediately when the program opens, rather than spending months gathering records while others advance through the queue.
+Early documentation assembly positions you to file sooner, rather than spending months gathering records while others advance through the queue.
 Our immigration lawyers provide strategic guidance on classification selection, source of funds documentation, and petition preparation for this new pathway to U.S. permanent residence.